 This means that Rolex guarantees that the watch is perfectly functioning in all aspects for at least five years, but the reality is that in most cases, a Rolex watch will last a lifetime.
 In fact, Rolex recommends having your Rolex watch serviced every 10 years, and this alone just proves how reliable and sturdy their movements are.

-Rolex watches can truly last several lifetimes, but its guarantee is valid for five years.
+Rolex watches can truly last several lifetimes, but the guarantee is valid for five years.

 What is interesting about this warranty period increase is that no manufacturing changes were made to the ”two years warranty watches” and ”five years warranty watches”, and this just proves Rolex’s confidence in their products.

 As mentioned, today, Rolex bumped the recommended service interval – from three years to ten a few years back, and that is a significant increase.
 It has been proven that Rolex makes some very highly reliable movements, and we have heard from clients who have been wearing their Rolex watch for 10, 15, 20 years without a single service, and their watches have held good time.
 Now that is some impressive craftsmanship.

 Of course, if you are a person who likes to look over your Rolex watch, it doesn’t hurt to have your watch serviced regularly, but as per Rolex’s own recommendations, a regularity of 10 years is enough.

-How does Rolex guarantees compare to its competitors?
+How do Rolex guarantees compare to its competitors?